-Black Duck provides oss logistics software to deliver end-to-end solutions for open source adoption, management, governance and compliance while connecting development teams to critically important community resources.
+Black Duck provides OSS Logistics solutions for open source adoption, management, governance and compliance, while connecting development teams to critically important community resources.
 An Open Source Management Assessment (OSMA) identifies and analyzes gaps in your organization's policy, process and tools, and provides recommendations for improvement.

 Black Duck Consulting utilizes its unparalleled industry expertise to help you create and implement a customized open source policy that combines industry best practices with a focus on fitting the pace and needs of your specific organization.